 I've created a nice figure using the visualization tools in the Portal.
 Is it OK to use this in my seminar presentation or in a report?

 Yes, in principle that is fine – just make sure that you provide the correct citation and respect the ICOS data license (CC BY).

 Why is it taking so long to set up the Carbon Portal?

 ICOS is dedicated to reliable, long-term and high precision measurements.
 Climate change is a long-term issue.
 Changes in the environment are small and short-term variability is large so measurements need to be very precise and averaged over a long time.
 Setting up the measurements in a coherent, partly already existing, network, while ensuring that all use the same methods, and testing the station performance for an extended time period (6 months) before officially registering the station as ICOS station is a long process.
 However, we expect that in the next year most stations will have gone through the process and will be registered!

 What is so special about FAIR data?

 FAIR stands for Findable, Accessible, Interoperable and Reusable.
 The so called FAIR principle will help us to make the ICOS data available to more users, be it humans or machines.
 By following the FAIR principles we ensure that also in the long run ICOS data will remain available, can be found, understood and (re-)used by having the right metadata to go with it.
 You can read more at https://www.force11.org/fairprinciples/ or https://www.nature.com/articles/sdata201618.

 My question is not listed here, how can I get help?

-Please use the feedback form at https://www.icos-cp.eu/form/detailed-feedback that is also available from the main menu of the CP website.
+Please use the feedback form at https://demo.icos-cp.eu/about/contact/feedback.
 We will try to answer your question within 1-2 working days.